 Nonprofits should be on the leading edge of equity issues.
-Yet far too many organizations are falling short when it comes to critical matters for employees: sick leave and health benefits.
-The health and wellness of our staff is vital to the execution of our mission work—and paid sick leave is a relatively low-cost, low-barrier way for nonprofits to support their staff.
+Yet far too many organizations fall short when it comes to critical matters for employees: sick leave and health benefits.
+Now more than ever, the health and wellness of our staff is vital to the execution of our mission work—and paid sick leave is a relatively low-cost, low-barrier way for nonprofits to support their staff.

 1. Coming to work sick makes everyone sicker

-When we create a system where staff cannot miss work without losing pay and putting their employment at risk, those staff come to work except in the most dire circumstances.
-And when they come to work sick, that cold, flu, or whatever virus they brought with them into close quarters with colleagues and clients, spreads like wildfire.
-Like dominos, other people start falling ill, and productivity (and morale) for the entire office starts to fall.
-This isn’t just about the people within your organization, either—overall, lack of paid sick leave contributes to worse flu seasons and broadly affects public health.
+When we create a system where staff cannot miss work without losing pay and putting their employment at risk, staff will come to work except in the most dire circumstances.
+And when they come to work sick, that cold, flu, or whatever virus they brought with them into close quarters with colleagues and clients, spreads.
+As we have all come to learn over the recent weeks and months, this isn’t just about the people within your organization—overall, lack of paid sick leave contributes to worse flu seasons and broadly affects public health.

 2. Lack of sick leave perpetuates inequalities

 We cannot ignore the compounding impacts of structural inequality on our own staff members.
 This is particularly relevant to women and people of color, who are more likely to be unpaid caretakers—and more likely already to make less than their male and/or white counterparts.
 Staff who are caretaking for others at home not only need sick leave for their own illnesses, but to help them continue to care for children and elderly family members when they are ill, too.
 Organizations that do not provide paid sick leave add an additional burden to staff who are already managing oppressive social structures.